Continuous K-Theory and Cohomology of Rigid Spaces: Admissible Zariski-Riemann spaces

 \begin{prop} The inclusion $\BL(X,U)\inj\Mdf(X,U)$ is cofinal.
 In particular, the canonical morphism

-is an isomorphism of locally ringed spaces. \end{prop} \begin{proof} Since a blow-up is projective and an isomorphism outside its centre, $\BL(X,U)$ lies in $\Mdf(X,U)$.
+is an isomorphism of locally ringed spaces. \end{prop} \begin{proof} Since a blow-up in a finitely presented centre is projective and an isomorphism outside its centre, $\BL(X,U)$ lies in $\Mdf(X,U)$.
 On the other hand, every $U$-modification is dominated by a $U$-admissible blow-up \cite[Lem.~2.1.5]{temkin08}.
 Hence the inclusion is cofinal and the limits agree.\footnote{\Cf{} the proof of Lemma~\ref{hcdh=cdh--lemma}.} \end{proof}

 \begin{lemma} The full subcategory $\Mdf^\mathrm{\,\,red}(X,U)$ spanned by reduced schemes is cofinal in $\Mdf(X,U)$. \end{lemma} \begin{proof} As $U$ is reduced by assumption, the map $X'\red\inj X'$ is a $U$-admissible blow-up for every $X'\in\Mdf(X,U)$. \end{proof}